pitaden/AIDungeon/README.md

 # AIDungeon2

+## Pitaden's Edit

+I'm tired of having to always make the tweaks I usually make, so I'm making this fork to mess with it!

+### Changes

+"you" is no longer automatically appended to actions you make.

+Changed things like "you have a " to "you have ", to remove weirdness like "you have a the clothes on your back and a the nothing else"

+Generator temperature is slightly reduced from 0.4 to 0.3

+New sci-fi scenarios, mostly based on SS13

+##Original ReadMe Below!

 ### The model for AI Dungeon2 is temporarily unavailable to download due to cost.
 We're working on a solution!

 Read more about AIDungeon2 and how it was built [here](https://pcc.cs.byu.edu/2019/11/21/ai-dungeon-2-creating-infinitely-generated-text-adventures-with-deep-learning-language-models/).